yissachar/awesome-dart/README.md

 ## Utilities

-* [Quiver](https://github.com/google/quiver-dart) - A set of utility libraries that makes using many Dart libraries easier and more convenient, or adds additional functionality.
+* [Quiver](https://github.com/google/quiver-dart) - A set of utility libraries that makes using many libraries easier and more convenient, or adds additional functionality.

 ## Dependency Injection